LAKERS TOGETHER: Find out how we're moving forward.

 John Hall is a principal engineer and project manager at the applied Medical Device Institute (aMDI) within the Padnos College of Engineering and Computing at Grand Valley State University.
 John has developed creative solutions in a wide variety of clinical areas throughout his career.
 His efforts have resulted in 18 issued US patents and more pending patents.
 With his previous R&D experience in medical devices companies and at the Cleveland Clinic Foundation, he has developed a strong talent to translate clinical needs into technical design requirements and innovative design solutions.
 Developing simple solutions to complex problems is an underlying theme for his innovative process.
 John’s career has included successful medical device development and product launches within startup companies to large multinational corporations.

-John is active in his church, plays hockey several times a week and enjoys hiking, camping, and fishing.
+John is a voting member of the ASTM Committee F42 on Additive Manufacturing Technologies.
+He is also active in his church, plays hockey several times a week and enjoys hiking, camping, and fishing.

 “I’m excited to join Grand Valley State University and mentor students in medical device innovation, design and product development. aMDI provides a great opportunity for companies and inventors push their technology forward with the talent and resources available at GVSU.”

 Office: (616) 331-5798

 Bonnie Dawdy is the Operations Manager for aMDI and oversees the day-to-day operations of the institute and manages the client support services, marketing and outreach.
 She is also responsible for coordinating the activities of aMDI by working collaboratively with clients, industry professionals, national, state and local grant funding agencies and community entrepreneurial support organizations.